usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 A nominal subcontrol or "control enhancement", permitting catalogs easily to provide access to structured data at two levels.
-Further levels down can be achieved using [&lt;part> Part](#&lt;part>-Part) (both controls and subcontrols may be partitioned), which may contain their own parts; however having "controls" and "subcontrols" known in advance to be especially significant, is helpful.
+Further levels down can be achieved using [&lt;part>](#part-Part) (both controls and subcontrols may be partitioned), which may contain their own parts; however having "controls" and "subcontrols" known in advance to be especially significant, is helpful.

 ### &lt;prop> Property